alicia-granados/DAS_MICROSERVICIOS/README.md

 ![Vue4.js](Ordinario/assets/Vue/vue_4.jpeg)

-To check that your book has been registered successfully, you just have to go back to the Bookstore category and see the last book that was inserted.
+To check that your book has been successfully registered, just go to the bottom of the List of Books and see the last book that was inserted.

 ![Vue5.js](Ordinario/assets/Vue/vue_5.jpeg)